 The analysis makes four points.
 First, though often regarded as small in absolute terms and within the normal bounds of sampling error, NES's errors with respect to presidential vote choice and turnout are not trivial, because the scale of real change in American politics also involves only "small-scale shifts around the middle" (Stimson 2004, 159).
 Second, aggregate presidential vote choice errors are highly variable from one election to the next.
 This distorts over-time estimates of aggregate political change.
 Third, both the turnout and presidential vote choice data errors can be corrected (or at least mitigated) by reweighting the data to the known population parameters of turnout and the presidential vote choice.
 Such corrections are routinely performed to correct for the under- or overrepresentation of demographic characteristics (race, gender, etc.) and of political variables in exit polls (McDonald 2007).
-Fourth, the corrected NES data, brought into line with the known population parameters of turnout and presidential vote choice, produce significant changes in the distribution and dynamics of macropartisanship.
+Fourth, the corrected NES data, brought into line with the known population parameters of turnout and presidential vote choice of turnout and presidential vote choice in exit polls (McDonald 2007).
+Fourth, the distribution and dynamics of macropartisanship.